SOAR: Regression-based LiDAR Relocalization for UAVs: Experiment

-\textbf{Result on UAVScenes:} Table \ref{table2} reports the comparison between our approach and existing methods on the UAVScenes dataset.
-Our method achieves state-of-the-art performance, yielding an average position error of 1.39 m and an average orientation error of 2.04\degree across four validation scenes.
-These results substantially surpass those of the comparison methods.
-Vehicle relocalization methods shows accuracy diminishes notably in UAV scenarios.
-Compared with SGLoc, our method reduces the mean position error by 7.03 m and the mean orientation error by 2.5\degree, respectively.
+\textbf{Result on UAVScenes:} Tab. \ref{table2} reports the comparison between \method{} and existing methods on the UAVScenes dataset. \method{} achieves \textbf{state-of-the-art} performance, yielding average errors by \textbf{[1.39m,2.04\degree]} across four scenes, which substantially surpass those of the comparison methods.
+Vehicle relocalization methods exhibit significantly degraded accuracy in UAV scenarios.
+Odometry and SLAM-based methods suffer from high errors when handling large scenes and long trajectories due to cumulative drift.
+Moreover, due to the high speed of the UAVs, these methods failed on the AMvalley\_3; this is consistent with it presented in original dataset paper~\cite{MARS-LVIG} and is not attributable to incorrect parameter tuning.
+This further demonstrates the necessity of global relocalization method.
 Although applying rotation augmentation slightly improved SGLoc performance on the AMtown and AMvalley tracks, it caused a noticeable decline in accuracy on HKairport (2.68 m to 3.69 m).
 This suggests that data augmentation alone is insufficient to handle the complex and diverse UAV poses, whereas our rotation-invariant feature encoding provides a more robust and generalizable solution.
-LightLoc exhibited relatively poor performance because it relies on the feature extractor, which is designed for ground vehicle.
-RALoc achieves great performance, primarily due to its strong robustness to rotational disturbances.
-Our method achieves state-of-the-art performance by effectively addressing UAV-specific relocalization challenges, particularly the variations in yaw and altitude.

-\textbf{Result on UAVLoc:} As previously mentioned, the results on UAVScenes are difficult to comprehensively evaluate for UAV relocalization methods.
-Therefore, we collected a more realistic UAV dataset, UAVLoc, for validation.
-In Table \ref{table3}, we demonstrate the Comparison of our method and other methods on proposed UAVLoc.
-The results indicate that irregular flight trajectories and UAV poses pose significant challenges for all relocalization methods.
-Except for our proposed method, all other methods exhibit average position errors exceeding 10 meters and average orientation errors over 10\degree.
-Although our method experienced a slight performance decline, it still achieves state-of-the-art performance, with average position errors by 6.29m and average orientation errors by 1.75\degree.
-This demonstrates that the proposed \method{} exhibits strong robustness against interference in UAV relocalization.
-Additionally, we visualized the relocalization results of all methods in Fig. \ref{fig6} to provide a more intuitive comparison of their performance.